remilebeau/typescript-todolist/README.md

 # Todo List

-A single-page todo list app created using Vite and TypeScript.
+A single-page todo list.
+Built with TypeScript.

 # [Click here to launch the app](https://typescript-todolist.onrender.com)